WeiDynasty/Darket/README.md

 * Maybe switch from `dapp-styles` to bootstrap/materialize
 * [x] Setup testnet
 * Package a build that can run in a static directory to eliminate local server
-* Research/Test dispute system
-  * <a href="https://github.com/pipermerriam/ethereum-alarm-clock">Alarm Clock for scheduling a kill timer to disputes</a>
-  * Voting contract
-  * Reputation contract
 * Improve syncing data
   * Add check to contract that ensures old data exists in new object
   * Service Discovery  [Discussion] (https://github.com/ipfs/notes/issues/15)